Repair Don't Replace: Tips For Getting the Most Out of Your Backpacking Gear

 Clothes and Jackets

-If you’re all about repairing your gear before replacing, then you may enjoy reading about Intentional Minimalism principles.
+If you’re all about repairing your gear before replacing, then you may enjoy reading about our other brand principles.
 For more details regarding LIVSN's warranty policy check out the Fair Deal Guarantee.

 Written by Jenna Herzog for Matcha in partnership with LIVSN.